t4guw/100-Unity-Mechanics-for-Programmers/programs/in_front_ui_element/README.md

-# Draggable UI Elements
+# In Front UI Elements
 ## Description
-This mechanic shows how create ui elements that are dragable by the player.
+This mechanic shows how create ui elements that are dragable by the player and become in front of other elements.

 ## Implementation
 1. This implementation can potentially work with any game object.